Memoirs Illustrating the History of Jacobinism: Reception

 Others soon took up the arguments of Burke and Barruel.
 In England, the Scottish scientist John Robison published Proofs of a Conspiracy against All the Religions and Governments of Europe, carried on in the Secret Meetings of the Free Masons, Illuminati, and Reading Societies.
 The work, published in 1798, detailed a conspiracy that involved philosophes, Masons, and the Illuminati and their desire to "root out all the religious establishments and overturn all the existing governments of Europe".
 Robinsons text has been characterized as being less detailed but more refined than Barruels Memoirs.
 Even with these differences, Robinsons work supported the conspiracy that Barruel purported to have discovered.
 Barruel himself commented on the similarities, stating "Without knowing it, we have fought for the same cause with the same arms, and pursued the same course".
 The two writers had many similarities in their arguments and conclusions and their books spawned an anti-Enlightenment and anti-revolution discussion that was constructed on the same theses.

-Despite the initial popularity of the book, Barruels contemporaries soon rejected his book.
+Despite the initial popularity of the book, Barruels opponents soon rejected his book.
 Jean Joseph Mounier, a member of the National Assembly during the beginning of the French Revolution, insisted the Revolution broke out because of the failure of the established authorities to handle a number of crises that occurred.
 He blamed the parlements of France for attempting to become rivals of the monarch and the spirit of intolerance in France.
 Mounier believed the Revolution was a result of social and political tensions and he did not believe there was a planned conspiracy.
 Joseph de Maistre, a well known counter-revolution theorist, also did not accept Barruels conspiracy theory.
 He wrote a short rejection of the Memoirs in which he termed Barruels accusations "foolish" and "false".
 Maistre rejected the idea of the Freemasons being partly responsible, perhaps because he was a member himself, and did not believe that the Illuminati were as powerful as Barruel made them out to be.